SeyyedKhandon/coach/contribution.md

 ## Pull Requests

-3. **Creating Pull Requests**: When you have completed your work on a feature branch, create a pull request to merge it into the `develop` branch.
+3. **Creating Pull Requests**: When you have completed your work on a feature/fix/doc branch, create a pull request to merge it into the `develop` branch.

 4. **Reviewer Approval**: Each pull request requires at least one reviewer's approval before it can be merged.